FHPythonUtils/AnsiToImg/DOCS.md

 ansiToHTMLRaster(ansiText, fileName, theme=THISDIR + "/onedark.yml")
 ```

-convert an ansi stream to a raster image using pypeteer to take a
+convert an ANSI stream to a raster image using pypeteer to take a
 screenshot of a generated html (hacky but we can output more like that
 of a terminal now)

 **Arguments**:

-- `ansiText` _string_ - ansi text to convert
+- `ansiText` _string_ - ANSI text to convert
 - `fileName` _string_ - image file path
 - `theme` _str, optional_ - file path to base24 theme to use.
 Defaults to "onedark.yml".

 <a name=".ansitoimg.utils"></a>
 ## ansitoimg.utils

-use svg write for much of this
+use SVG write for much of this

 as per terminal environment